Route Function

 }

-We can use any routing tool we want, such as:
+You can use any routing tool you want, such as:

 Precedence

-We can return a precedence number to resolve route conflicts, see Routing > Routing Precedence.
+The precedence number can be used to resolve route conflicts, see Routing > Routing Precedence.

 // /pages/product/edit.page.route.js